budney/pi-gen-local-tweaks/README.md

 * A local DNS cache is installed using djbdns
 * sSMTP is used to route outgoing email through Gmail
-* Nightly backups are taken to a Samba volume and uploaded to dropbox
+* Nightly backups are taken to a Samba volume
 * Nightly unattended upgrades are enabled
 * metricbeat is installed to send performance data to an elasticsearch node